Higher Institutions Football League: 2019 season duration

-The season ran from April – October 2019 and culminated with the Super Four on the 26th of October at the Lagos Agege Stadium.
+The season ran from April to October 2019, and culminated with the Super Four on 26 October at the Lagos Agege Stadium.

 Tournament

-The 2019 HiFL® Season saw the improvement in technical and tactical play, given that a section of the coaches was tutored by coaches from Manchester City during the Pre-League Coaching Clinic organised in partnership with Premier Cool.
+The 2019 HiFL season saw improvements in technical and tactical play, given that some coaches were tutored by coaches from Manchester City during the Pre-League Coaching Clinic organised in partnership with Premier Cool.

 Most of the teams started to play off from the back: only 19 percent of passes were played long in the 2019 tournament, a decrease from the previous edition, which suggests that teams were progressively looking to play shorter passes and build patiently, as opposed to going long and direct.
-There were no underdogs as newer teams such as KUST Pyramids and FUTA Tigers proved they were no pushovers as they successfully and efficiently challenged the more established teams.
-122 goals were scored in total at an average of 1.9 goals per match.
+There were no underdogs, as newer teams such as KUST Pyramids and FUTA Tigerssuccessfully and efficiently challenged the more established teams.
+122 goals were scored in total, at an average of 1.9 goals per match.

-In all, the season culminated in the final where UNICAL Malabites defeated the defending champions, UAM Tillers 5-4 on penalties after regulation time to be crowned champions.
+In the final, UNICAL Malabites defeated the defending champions, UAM Tillers, 5-4, on penalties after regulation time to be crowned champions.

 Hosting

-Each of the participating institutions hosted at least one home game each and travelled to play the corresponding fixture in the ‘home’ of their opponent to determine the winner of the series.
-This system is designed to ensure maximum participation and engagement for the students across all the participating schools.
+Each of the participating institutions hosted at least one home game, and travelled to play the corresponding fixture in the 'home' of their opponent to determine the winner of the series.
+This system is designed to ensure maximum participation and engagement for students across all the participating schools.

-In the new format for the 2019 season, there were 24 host institutions including 8 group stage hosts after which it reverts to the 2018 hosting format in the knock out stages.
+In the new format for the 2019 season, there were 24 host institutions, including eight group stage hosts after which it reverts to the 2018 hosting format in the knockout stages.

 2019 HiFL Elite Awards

-The HiFL Elite Awards is a continuation from the first edition in 2018 as part of a series of events to commemorate the close of the inaugural season to recognize and celebrate outstanding performers in the league.
+The HiFL Elite Awards is a continuation from the first edition in 2018 as part of a series of events to commemorate the close of the inaugural season, to recognize and celebrate outstanding performers in the league.

 The HiFL Fair Play Award was introduced in the 2019 event.

-Below is the list of nominees and winners in each category;
+Below is the list of nominees and winners in each category.